 Native to the eastern United State and Canada.
-To 20–30 ft. high, 20–35 ft. wide.
+Grows to 20–30 ft. high, 20–35 ft. wide.
 Defended by stiff thorns to 3 in. long, this tree has smooth-textured, tooth-edged leaves that are glossy dark green, turning orange to red in fall.
 Dull orange-red fruit.

 Crataegus crus-galli inermis is a thornless variety.

 Native to Europe and North Africa.
-To 18–25 ft. high, 15–20 ft. wide.
-Most varieties have clusters of rose red, white, or pink clusters of flowers.
+Grows to 18–25 ft. high, 15–20 ft. wide.
+Most varieties have clusters of rose-red, white, or pink clusters of flowers.
 Leaves are similar to those of Crataegus monogyna but have toothed lobes.Crataegus monogyna

 Native to southeastern U.S. Moderate growth to 25 ft. with20-ft. spread.
 Graceful, openlimb structure.
 Glossy, 2–3-in.-long leaves with three to fivesharp-pointed lobes (like somemaples); foliage turns beautifulorange, scarlet, or purplish infall.
 Shiny red fruit hangs onwell into winter.
 More gracefuland delicate than other hawthorns; preferred street or lawn tree.
 One of the least prone to fireblight.